Bochhh/SOC-Investigation/threat-hunting/powershell_threat_hunt_complete.md

 ## 🔍 Phase 1: Setting the Hunt Scope

-I started by defining my search parameters in Splunk.
+I started by defining my search parameters in Wazuh .
 The manager had mentioned that threat intelligence pointed to early August activity, so I set my timeline:

 **Hunt Parameters:**
 ```